mjeffe/trackaler/README-setup.md

 * See previous warnings about the quality of this documentation...
 * See [README-docker.md](README-docker.md) for additional docker stuff

-**My Dev ENV is currently broken due to permission issues in the container**.
+**My local dev environment is currently broken due to permission issues in the container**.
 See Permission Issues section below.
+This README is a record of the steps I've taken to get up and running on a new Ubuntu 22.04 machine.

 ## Requirements